FOR THE PUBLIC

 You can engage a funeral director to help you with the funeral.
 A list of funeral directors is given here.
 Depending on your religion, the funeral ceremonial rites and costs may vary widely.
 A funeral can be as simple or as elaborate in accordance with the wishes of the deceased or family.
 The following are some points to consider:

-Decide the location and the duration of the funeral wake e.g. at the funeral parlour, void deck or house.
+Decide on the location and duration of the funeral wake.
+Wakes can be held at a funeral parlour, void deck or house for example.

 Please note that if the funeral wake extends more than 7 days after death, prior written permission will have to be sought from the National Environment Agency.
 Please write to: